zmc/cephmetrics/ansible/Variables.rst

     another_option: false

 Below, we'll document the variables used by our various roles.
+To avoid clutter, we avoid listing default values when they are large and unlikely to be overridden.

 ----------------
 Settings by Role